xLeitix/jcloudscale/docs/Documentation.md

     accessKey = YOUR_ACCESS_KEY_IN_AWS
     secretKey = YOUR_SECRET_KEY_IN_AWS

 Furthermore, an AMI that implements the JCloudScale server component is required.
-For version 0.4.0, you can use the public image `ami-4f645e26` in EC2.
+For version 0.4.0, you can use the public image `ami-4f645e26` or `ami-80ce38f7` in EC2.
 Alternatively, you can easily build your own image based on our [tutorial](BuildingServerImages.md).

     new JCloudScaleConfigurationBuilder(
     	new EC2CloudPlatformConfiguration()